Guide

 DSIRE is useful for broad policy and program discovery, but many homeowners want tools that are easier to act on immediately.
 The best alternative depends on your workflow:

 If you want project-level homeowner guidance, use a homeowner-focused planner.
 If you want official local details, use utility and state program pages.
+If your project is a heat pump install and you want a homeowner-friendly national starting point before branching into administrator pages, use Heat Pump Rebates by State.
 If you want federal baseline references, use ENERGY STAR and DOE resources.

 Why people look for alternatives to DSIRE